 Will a VPN extension slow down my browsing in Edge?

 Sometimes, yes.
 The impact depends on server distance, server load, and the provider’s optimization.
 If you notice slowdowns, try a different server location or switch to a higher-speed plan.
+Top free vpn extension for edge: best options, features, setup guide, and safety tips 2026

 Is a system-wide VPN better than an Edge extension for Edge users?